peter-nuernberg/S399/README.md

-At the start of the class declaration, there are two declarations: a type alias named `Solution` for the signature of a solution (in this case, `List[A] => Result[A]`); and, a given instance of a pair of solutions (namely, the exercise and provided solutions).
+At the start of the class declaration, there are two declarations: a type alias named `Solution` for the signature of a solution (in this case, `List[A] => Result[A]`); and, a given instance of a List of solutions
+(the exercise and primary provided solutions at least, plus optionally any alternate provided solutions).

 This class goes on to provide three assertions concerning the behavior of a solution when given: